 Become familiar with the resources available and how to use them for your benefit.
-Check the "Job Data Bank" for full-time opportunities in the metropolitan Chicago area.

 Office hours are 8:30 am to 4:00 pm Monday through Friday.
 Job Service representatives can be reached by telephone during those hours at 397-4492 or 397-4509.